dansomrob/dansomrob.github.io/books.md

 ## Book Overviews

 These are a few books who ideas are central to my working philosophy.
-Some notes are also included.
-Other great books are included below.
+Included is a brief overview of their key ideas.

 ### Critical Transitions in Nature and Society